August 2, 2018

 The following profiles describe in further detail these two areas of expertise.
 TCAT’s interest in board members is not limited to those who fit one or both of these profiles.

 TCAT seeks an individual experienced in fundraising who has planned and implemented fundraising strategies and campaigns to support an organization’s core mission.
 We seek a board leader to help cultivate the board’s leadership role in fundraising in support of staff as part of a broader commitment to increase financial support for our mission.
-The ideal board candidate should have prior nonprofit board member experience or have received formal board training.
+Prior nonprofit or public service experience is a plus.

 Community Outreach Professional

 TCAT seeks an well-connected community leader who is passionate about addressing climate change locally and can leverage his/her networks and resources in support of efforts to positively impact the policy environment in which TCAT does its work.
 We are especially interested in an individual with local and regional connections to communities of color and low-income communities.
-The ideal board candidate should have prior nonprofit board member experience or have received formal board training.
+Prior nonprofit or public service experience is a plus.

 To Apply for Board Membership: